jeremyreeder/gridscout/docs/_posts/2018-07-05-rc1-a-lightweight-tactical-carbine.md

   - At 75 yards with iron sights, in kneeling position
   - At 100 yards with scope, in kneeling position
   - At 300 yards with scope, in prone position
+- Muscle fatigue from a long day of shootin'

 [progress-2018-06-21]:       {{ '/images/rc1-progress-2018-06-21.jpg'       | prepend: site.url }}
 [progress-2018-11-14]:       {{ '/images/rc1-progress-2018-11-14.jpg'       | prepend: site.url }}